Expensify/react-native-onyx/README.md

 |    1.08sec |   2.20sec |   1.12sec | iou, [object Object]     |
 |    1.17sec |   2.20sec |   1.03sec | currentURL, /            |
 ```

+# Development

+`react-native` bundles source using the `metro` bundler. `metro` does not follow symlinks, so we can't use `npm link` to
+use a local version of Onyx during development

+To quickly test small changes you can directly go to `node_modules/react-native-onyx` in the parent project and tweak
+the `dist/native.development.js`, or `dist/web.development.js`, by default bundlers would resolve and load the
+`.development` sources for local development (dev servers | NODE_ENV=development)
+- _this is achieved through the package.json `exports` field_

+To continuously work on Onyx we have to set up a task that rebuilds `dist` and then copies content to
+the parent project `node_modules/react-native-onyx`:
+1. Work on Onyx feature or a fix
+2. Save files and run `npm build`
+3. Copy `./dist` to consumer project's `node_modules/react-native-onyx/dist`